 Heat Pad w/Thermostat - (Suggested Brands: Ultratherm Heat Pads, Spyder Robotics Herpstat Thermostats, Vivarium Electronic Thermostats, Jumpstars are also commonly used, but not preferred) This is our prefered method and allows your gecko to warm their belly directly.

-Radiant Heat Panel w/Thermostat - I believe Vivarium Eletronics (VE) has the more common one in the US.
-These are highly recommended, but I do not have personal experience with them yet.
+Radiant Heat Panel w/Thermostat - These are highly recommended, but I do not have personal experience with them yet.

 Ceramic Heat Emitter w/Dimmer - Your wattage will vary based on the depth of your enclosure/how close the bulb is to the bottom.
 Generally, you don't need a high watt CHE in order to get good temps.
-Suggest using stone under the CHE to be able to absorb the heat.
+Suggest using stone under the CHE to be able to absorb the heat and adjust your temps properly using the dimmer.

 Heat Bulb/Red Light Bulbs/Blue Night Bulbs w/Dimmer - These are often suggested by pet stores, but they are not a preferred method.
 The colored lights still bother leopard geckos, so if your set up has day/night lamps, we suggest using a CHE as your night lamp.
 Ambient room light is enough to give your gecko a sense of night and day.
 Ensure that you give your gecko plenty of three sided DARK hides if you utilize any lights.
 Hides like half logs and very open hides don't provide much shelter from light.
 Give your gecko the choice of what conditions it wants to be in.
 This is DOUBLE true if you have an albino.
 Without the melanin needed to protect themselves from light, albinos can have their sight damaged by too bright lights.
 We highly suggest other methods used for any albino animal.